 History of Tipperary TownThe name Tipperary translates the Irish Tiobraid Arann, “the well of the territory of Ara”, a reference to an ancient sacred well on the river Ara which runs through the town.
 This ancient well, located just off Main Street, is now closed and little is known about the early history of settlement in the area.
 The little fountain in the picture is not on the site of the well, it is of more recent origin, built by Stafford O'Brien in 1833.

 The first records we have of the town is as an Anglo-Norman settlement.
-You can still see the motte and bailey built by the Normans, as a mound among the Tipperary Hills, on your left as you drive into the town from the Limerick.
-Prince John (Later King John, infamous for Magna Carta) had a castle built in the town towards the end of the 12th Century, but no trace of this has been found.
-It is thought that the town was granted its status by Edward I.
+You can still see the motte and bailey built by the Normans, as a mound among the Tipperary Hills, on your left as you drive into the town from Limerick.
+Prince John (later King John, infamous for Magna Carta) had a castle built in the town towards the end of the 12th Century and it is thought that the town was granted its town status by Edward I.